 Knowing these rights can help you claim a portion of the servicemember’s retirement benefits.
 But there are limitations to this, and your attorney should be familiar with them.
 As an example, the spouse has to be married for at least 10 years to the servicemember before a former spouse can receive payments directly from the military.
 If the marriage is shorter than 10 years and the retirement pay is divided, the payments would be paid directly from the service member to the former spouse.
 During that time, the servicemember must also have served at least 10 creditable years.
 This is known as the 10/10 rule.

 The non-servicemember spouse may be able to collect certain benefits if the servicemember dies.
 One of these is called the Survivor Benefit Plan, or SBP.
 The SBP is a valuable tool that allows a former spouse to continue receiving income from the military spouse.
 Also, a court can order a servicemember spouse to provide SBP coverage to a non-servicemember spouse.

 Again, however, there are complex technical requirements that have to be followed for orders like this to be effective.
 As with other aspects of the military divorce process, attention to detail and understanding the different rules are essential.
 Discuss these and other benefits with your military divorce attorney.

 Challenges of Child Custody in Military Divorce

-All New Mexico child custody decisions are based on the best interests of the child.
+All New Mexico child custody and child support decisions are based on the best interests of the child.
 In furtherance of that, courts generally work to ensure the child has a positive relationship with both parents.
 But how is this accomplished when one or both parents are serving in the military?

 Deployment, combat, and active duty service can make it difficult for a divorced servicemember parent to spend time with their child.
 Conversely, the non-servicemember parent may worry that if custody is awarded to the military member, deployment will make visitation difficult.
 Weighing the child’s best interests with the duty of service is no simple task.